mohan/csvdb/readme.md

 * Does not implement expanding varchar/text field.
 It is recommended to use regular text files and saving filename in table.
 	* In future this may be a built-in functionality.
-* For storing data such as a varied column or serialized data, PHP `serialize` can be used in the same table as a column, instead of a new table.
+* For a varied column or serialized data, PHP `serialize` can be used in the same table as a column, instead of a new table.
 	* Analogous to `array` or `json` column type in a regular database.
 * Database maintenance like archiving and other operations are manual.
 * **Not tested**, use at your own risk.